Government refuses to grant permission for National Audit Office to investigate Tees freeport

-Darren Jones MP, who is chair of the House of Commons Business and Trade Committee, has said that the government have refused to give permission to the National Audit Office to undertake a full investigation at Teesside’s freeport.
+Darren Jones MP, who is chair of the House of Commons Business and Trade Committee, has said that the government have not yet given permission to the National Audit Office to undertake a full investigation at Teesside’s freeport.

 Calls had been made, led by Liberal Democrat peer Paul Scriven, for the government to enact Section 6(3)(d) of the National Audit Act.
 This piece of legislation allows the NAO to conduct a full investigation into a public body, so long as it’s consented to by the public body in question and the secretary of state.